ahmadali-jamali/Project-AI-tools-and-research-course/README.txt

-#In this practice Python language in windows is used
+#In this practice Python language is used on Windows

 #Step by step of the repository:

- At first the new directory should be created by bellow command: mkdir matrix-multiplication cd matrix-multiplication
+ At first, the new directory should be created by the following command: mkdir matrix-multiplication cd matrix-multiplication

-initialized repository created by bellow command: git init
+initialised repository created by below command: git init

 The basic version of the code is created in Python.